What is SNMP?

 What are the components of SNMP?

 SNMP works with two main components: an SNMP agent and an SNMP manager.
-The agent is installed on the device to be monitored and consists of a small application that collects metrics locally to send them to a remote location.
+The agent is installed on the device to be monitored and consists of a small application that collects metrics locally to send to a remote location.
 The SNMP manager is on the receiving end.
 A series of commands can be used on the manager’s side to retrieve info from the agent.
-The agent itself can, when necessary, send info in the form of SNMP traps, one of the most well-known feature of the SNMP protocol.
+The agent itself can, when necessary, send info in the form of SNMP traps, one of the most well-known features of the SNMP protocol.
 How SNMP works is basically as a protocol for collecting metrics and allowing a remote agent and a manager to exchange them in a structured way.

 What is an SNMP agent?